JellyRollJunior/leet-code-journal/README.md

    - write pseudo code
    - code
  - Try to eliminate intermediate variables for clarity
+ - If you feel mental strain start to set in, just take a break and reset mental

 ## Reflections - easy
  - #1 TwoSum: Simplify code!
 Always be trying to code less.
 In this case, I should have figured out a way to combine my two loops into one.